 - The Laurence Miller Collection

-Comprehensively documenting the activities of the ocean liner and cruise ship industry in the post-Second World War era, this collection includes approximately 26,000 brochures, deck plans, menus, and other printed materials organized by the international steamship companies that produced them.
-Donated by Dr. Laurence Miller, the retired director of libraries at Florida International University and lifelong ocean liner aficionado, the collection represents more than 50 years of his passionate collecting and complements the library's passenger ship ephemera from the interwar period.
+Comprehensively documenting the activities of the ocean liner and cruise ship industry in the early and mid-twentieth century, this collection includes approximately 26,000 brochures, deck plans, menus, and other printed materials organized by the international steamship companies that produced them.
+Donated by Dr. Laurence Miller, the retired director of libraries at Florida International University and lifelong ocean liner aficionado, the collection represents more than 50 years of his passionate collecting and complements the library's passenger ship ephemera from the interwar and postwar periods.

 - Thomas C. Ragan Collection

 The Ragan collection includes hundreds of rare and reference books about the age of steamship travel, naval ships, and maritime accidents and disasters including virtually every book published about the sinking of the Titanic.
 The collection also includes original brochures, deck plans, and other ephemera from various steamship companies, but most comprehensively about the Moore-McCormack Lines, which operated as the "Good Neighbor Fleet" following President Franklin Roosevelt's proclamation of a Good Neighbor Policy.